-The pandemic has exposed challenges in the pharmaceutical industry, from drug discovery to clinical trials to supply chain.
-Here’s how Apple, Microsoft, Google, and Amazon are addressing them and working to establish permanent places for themselves in the space through product launches, partnerships, M&A deals, and more.
+Big tech is going after the $1T+ pharma market.
+Here’s how the tech titans are working to establish permanent places for themselves in the space through product launches, partnerships, M&A deals, and more.

-Tech giants Amazon, Microsoft, Google, and Apple are making moves in the pharmaceutical industry.
+Tech giants Amazon, Microsoft, Apple, and Alphabet (Google’s parent company) are making moves in the pharmaceutical industry.

 The space is undergoing a digital transformation driven by an explosion in healthcare data and use cases for AI.
 Incumbents are quickly learning that inexperienced data science teams can cause more harm than good.